-To automate a calibration, it is required a good understanding of the action of each variable in the process and their interrelationship (Fluke, 1994).
+To automate a calibration it is required a good understanding of the action of each variable in the process and their interrelationship (Fluke, 1994).
 Although this process is laborious, it guarantees more consistent measurements, increasing productivity.
 It also offers automatic documentation and reduction of the procedure cost.

 2.3.
-Curve Quality and Fitting
+Curve quality and fitting

-According to Vuolo (2000) and Griffiths (2009), to determine the equation of the curve fitting Y, that matches to the static calibration of the equipment, it is necessary find the parameters a and b, Equations 2 and 3, respectively.
+According to Vuolo (2000) and Griffiths (2009), to determine the equation of the curve fitting (Y), that match to the static calibration of equipments, is necessary find the parameters a and b, Equation (2) and (3), respectively.